 If you’re reading this post, you’ve already decided to research ways to quit smoking, and that alone deserves a pat on the back.
 Making the commitment to quit smoking is commendable and now it’s time to choose the quitting method that’s best for you.

 Below are five methods for quitting smoking that have been scientifically proven to work.
+You can also download our infographic to help with the process here.
 While these methods have seen great results, please note, not all methods work 100% for all people.
 Quitting smoking is difficult and studies have shown despite best efforts, nearly 90% of those who try to quit, start smoking again.
 Don’t be too hard on yourself—if you are unsuccessful the first, or even the second time, know you’re not alone, then try again, perhaps using a different quitting method.

 Financial Incentives for Quitting